 Ear mites are a very common illness that happens commonly to domesticated animals.
 They can be a minor issue or, they can cause permanent problems.
 Many people are unaware of ear mites until it happens to their pets.
 As a dog owner, I am aware of how important it is to take care of our pets ears!
-I thought I would share some tips today for checking for ear mites, as well as how to treat them.
+I thought I would share some tips today for checking for and how to treat ear mites in your pets.

 Treating Ear Mites in Pets